Liancourt Rocks dispute: Early Korean efforts to claim Liancourt Rocks as an appendage or dependency to Ulleung Island

 The document's clear identification of Liancourt Rocks with "Docksum" in the Korean vernacular language is curiously ignored by William Sebald, whose office relayed a facsimile copy to the US State Department.
 The document is unique in its logical treatment of Liancourt Rocks as an appendage or dependency to Ulleung Is as can be seen in the statement: "these variously named island was the very island 'Ulneungdo'" although some scholars believe the prerequisite to unity theory needs a qualification before it can be applied to the case of Liancourt Rocks.

 First US bombing incident over Liancourt Rocks

 SCAP designated Liancourt Rocks as a bombing range (SCAPIN #1778), and notified the Japanese government on September 16, 1947.
-On June 8, 1948, twenty-nine US B-29 bombers from Kadena, Okinawa, flew over Liancourt Rocks in a bombing exercise dropping seventy-six bombs causing civilian casualties.

-The South Korean government announced 16 civilians were killed by the US military drill, higher estimates run up to twenty times that figure, i.e. 320.

-One researcher estimates damages somewhere between 30 and 80 fishing boats and civilian deaths between 30 and 100.
+On June 8, 1948, 29 US B-29 bombers flew from Kadena, Okinawa, and dropped 76 bombs in a bombing exercise over the Liancourt Rocks.
+The South Korean government announced that 16 civilians were killed by the US military drill.
+In a report before the Korean National Assembly in 2001, Hong Sung-Geun, an international jurist, estimated 30–100 civilian deaths, and damages to 30–80 fishing boats.
+Two alleged bombing survivors claimed in 1995, that 80 boats were destroyed, and inferred thence that 150–320 people were killed that day.